Valero Texas Open

 There have of course been exceptions to this over the years with players like Phil Mickelson not afraid to hack up the week before a Major and then win again the following week, however all in all I would much rather focus on players I see as motivated this week.

-Equally though Landry and Bowditch had no ‘previous’ here to go on so don’t be put off if the man you fancy has not done much here before.
+Equally though Landry and Bowditch had no ‘previous’ here to go on while last years winner Spaun had a best of 26th here in four visits with two missed cuts along the way so don’t be too put off if the man you fancy has not done much here before.

-Conners also arrived here on the back of four MC in five events with one 41st placed finish while the previous winner to him Andrew Landry had posted an almost identical run in with four MC and a 42nd place finish so form coming in here does certainly not look too significant!
+With regards to form coming in Conners arrived here on the back of four MC in five events with one 41st place finish while the previous winner to him Andrew Landry had posted an almost identical run in with four MC and a 42nd place finish.
+Similarly Spaun had nothing better than 27th in his previous five starts so again being in great form coming in does certainly not appear to be too significant!

-The winning score has varied over the years at the Oaks Course from -8 to -20 from Conners in 2019 with the wind as well as changes to the course set up as noted earlier, which have eased the difficulty, being the differentiating factor.
+The winning score has varied over the years at the Oaks Course from -8 to -20 from Conners in 2019, while Spaun won with -13 last year, with the wind as well as changes to the course set up as noted earlier, which have eased the difficulty, being the differentiating factor.

-Wind is invariably an issue in Texas and this week it looks to be a factor again with gusts of 20/25mph in the forecast over the course of the event.
+Wind is invariably an issue in Texas and this week it looks to be a factor again with gusts of 20/25mph in the forecast over the course of the event particularly over the first two days.

 As I always say though this could all change!